DiegoAlvaradoRivera/AdvWorksLTDW/README.md

   - **FALSE**:
     - **Load SOH File**: loads SOH file into the Staging.SalesOrderHeaderStaging table.
     - **Load SOD File**: loads SOD file into the Staging.SalesOrderDetailStaging table.
-    - **Call SP_ProductHistoryIncrementalLoad**: updates the Presentation.FactSalesOrders table using the
+    - **Call SP_FactSalesOrdersIncrementalLoad**: updates the Presentation.FactSalesOrders table using the
     contents of the Staging.SalesOrderHeaderStaging and Staging.SalesOrderDetailStaging tables, and logs the job execution.
+- **Truncate SOs To Extract Table**: truncates the Integration.SalesOrdersToExtract table.

 ![](img/SalesOrdersIncrLoadPipeline.png "Sales orders incremental load")